ADA Compliance for Banks - The Complete Guide for 2025

 Many banks require multi-factor authentication to access an account via desktop or app.

-When multi-factor authentication is enacted, those attempting to enter their account may have to perform extra verification steps, in the form of providing additional information besides their username and password.
 An example of such information includes a code sent via text message to a person’s mobile phone.
 The code will then need to be submitted within a designated form field, after which a user will be granted access to their online account.

 Additionally, some banks leverage biometric authentication, in the form of requiring fingerprint scanning, for example.